 As I slip into the dark of winter, I crave projects like terrarium making.
-In particular I love the idea of making them as dark and moody as the days outside.
-I asked Ken to share some of his tips for making the most interesting and successful terraiums.
+In particular, I love the idea of making them as dark and moody as the days outside.
+I asked Ken to share some of his tips for making the most interesting and successful terrariums.

 “My challenge is to encapsulate the ephemeral, like a genie in a bottle.
-I seek to capture a frozen moment and suggest a timeless otherworld tantalizingly held behind glass.”
+I seek to capture a frozen moment and suggest a timeless otherworld tantalizingly held behind glass.”-Ken Marten

 - Use a minimum amount of soil.
-Start by placing plants in a base of gravel, and then fill with small amounts of soil and moss.
-This solves two common terrarium problems—slow the growth of plants by providing less than perfect growing conditions and control moisture and subsequent mold.
+Start by placing plants in a base of gravel and then fill with small amounts of soil and moss.
+This solves two common terrarium problems—slow the growth of plants by providing less-than-perfect growing conditions and controlling moisture and subsequent mold.

 - Wash soil from roots (particularly ferns) so that you can push plants through the opening of the terrarium without dirt smearing down the sides.
 Use tissue wrapped around the backside of a wooden spoon to clean the insides of a terrarium.

 - Prune plants hard for shape—much the same as you might a bonsai.
 (Don’t be afraid to cut a lot of foliage!)

 - Ken’s favorite terrarium plant is Geranium robertanium (Herb Robert) which grows as a weed locally (so it is free!).
 It has a beautiful sculptural and open habit that lets lots of light through.
 Look for native plants, weeds, and anything interesting for size, texture, and shape where you live to find new inspiration for your terrarium.